kelvgooding/kelvgooding/README.md

 - Web Automation Selenium
 - OpenPyxl
 - Shell Scripting

-Some other skills and tools i am actively learning are:

-- OOP (Object-oriented programming)
-- Flask
-- Ansible
-- Docker

 Please check out my profile for a glance at some of the projects i am working on.
 Any feedback or advice will always be welcome - there is always room to continue improving.